<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=256579306243461&amp;ev=PageView&amp;noscript=1">

 How to spot clean your rug to get stains out fast

 You work to keep your house tidy—from clean sheets to swept floors.
 But for even the most fastidious cleaners, the unexpected happens.
 Whether it’s from dirty soccer cleats, a pet accident, or a food spill, you need to work quickly to get that stain out before it sets.
-Here’s what you need to know to take care of it.
+Unfortunately, rugs are often the most likely to get spilled on, which means knowing how to spot clean is necessary for any rug owner.
+Although you can always call a professional rug cleaning service, doing it yourself will likely be cheaper and faster.

 The following care routine will help clean the majority of rugs.
-Here are a few tools you'll need as you follow the steps below:
+Here are a few tools you'll need as you follow the rug cleaning steps below:

 • White cotton cloths or paper towels